Ultimate Guide to Finding Your Life PurposeMay 16, 2018

-Packed with lessons, the only 5 steps you need to focus on, and case studies.
+Packed with lessons, the only steps you need to focus on, and case studies.
 This is truly the ULTIMATE GUIDE to figuring out what will be your PROFITABLE PURPOSE.

 Today I am giving you the Ultimate Guide to Finding Your Life Purpose.
 Now this idea, this concept of your ‘life purpose’ is a little tricky for me, because I don't believe we're here to do just one thing for the entirety of our lives.
 That is not what this means.

-But what I am going to give you is the deep sense of fulfillment and knowing that you have a purpose-driven business.
+What I am going to give you is the deep sense of fulfillment and knowing that you have a purpose-driven business.
 And that is incredibly important because let me tell you, even what I have gone through just to bring you this episode— You must know that what you're doing means enough.

 Which is why, when you do this, when you step out of your comfort zone - which entrepreneurship asks of you, to step out of your comfort zone - then you must have your purpose.
 And let me tell you purpose equals profit.

 Why is it always better than something you might simply identify as a good idea, or profitable, or maybe more secure?

 You'll never hear me say that the bottom line isn't important.
 Profitability must be a priority for any business to be successful.

 Consider your business model as a triangle.